 As an OSNP line assistant in 2010, Ms. Bismuth took on her first prescription pill case.
 By the end of the year, she was working on a massive new investigation into the illegal prescription business of a Queens physician, Dr. Stan Li.
 In partnership with two legendary veterans of the office, Senior Investigator Joe Hall and Special Assistant District Attorney Peter Kougasian, Ms. Bismuth steered the Li case from civilian tip, a three-year investigation, two grand jury proceedings and a four-month trial in 2004.
 The case resulted in a landmark conviction, as Dr. Li was the first physician in New York State to be charged and convicted for the overdose deaths of his patients.

-Ms. Bismuth left the practice of law at the end of 2015 to spend time with her family and write a book.
-“Bad Medicine: Catching New York’s Deadliest Pill Pusher,” the story of the Li investigation and trial, will be released on June 2, 2020, by Simon & Schuster.
-A percentage of the author’s proceeds from the book will be donated to the FedUp!
+Ms. Bismuth left the practice of law at the end of 2015 to spend time with her family and publish a book.
+“Bad Medicine: Catching New York’s Deadliest Pill Pusher,” the story of the Li investigation and trial, was released on June 2, 2020, by Simon & Schuster.
+A percentage of the author’s proceeds from the book are donated to the FedUp!
 Coalition.
-She is also partnering with the Coalition to inform its members about the Purdue bankruptcy proceedings and other opioid-related civil cases.
+Ms. Bismuth is a member of FedUp!’s Advocacy Committee and works with the families of overdose victims to educate the public about the Purdue Pharma bankruptcy.
+In 2021, Ms. Bismuth co-authored an article with PCE entitled “Seeking Justice and Solutions: A Prosecutor’s Guide to Opioid Overdose Investigations”.

 Ms. Bismuth is a graduate of Columbia College, Sciences-Po Paris and Columbia Law School.
 Her public service began before law school, at the New York City Department of Parks & Recreation and the New York City Civilian Complaint Review Board.
 She is fluent in French.